-The SSA Halts Continuing Disability Reviews for the Remainder of 2024
+The SSA Reinstates Continuing Disability Reviews

 What is a Continuing Disability Review?

-The idea of a CDR is daunting, especially after a long and hard-fought battle to obtain benefits.
-If your status is not "Medical Improvement Not Likely," you must fill out a Continuing Disability Review Report which is 10 pages long along with medical evidence from the past 12 months.
+If your status is not "Medical Improvement Not Likely," you must fill out a Continuing Disability Review Report, which is 10 pages long.
+The form includes questions about your condition, employment status, doctor visits, and even your daily tasks.
+Additionally, you'll need to provide medical evidence from the past 12 months.

 Generally, the review will cover the previous year, although the SSA can look back to the point when you were initially granted benefits.
+Once you send in this report, the SSA will conduct a full medical review of your case.
+This process typically takes 5 to 6 months or longer.

 Once you send in this report, the SSA will conduct a full medical review of your case.
 This process typically takes 5 to 6 months or longer.